 · Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) OR by mail (include original signed ‘Part G Statement of Certification’).
 Please see the Application final page for details.
 Sign Part G by hand.

 · Applications have continuous intake all year, with two Intake Due Dates which will be posted on the Program website.

-· Note that applications are reviewed after the Intake Due Dates, by external reviewers, according to the Program Assessment Criteria in the Terms and Conditions.
+· Note that eligible applications are reviewed after the Intake Due Dates, by external reviewers, according to the Program Assessment Criteria in the Terms and Conditions.

 · To receive updates on the Program status, please go to www.cap.alberta.ca and click on the yellow icon to ‘Subscribe to Receive Program Announcements’.